thycotic/ss-docs/remote-password-changing/configuring-secret-dependencies-for-rpc/com-plus-dependency-scanner/index.md

 # COM+ Dependency Scanner

-The COM+ Dependency Scanner allows for an Active Directory Domain Discovery Source to locate COM+ Applications running on machines on the domain that are being run by Domain Accounts.
+The COM+ Dependency Scanner allows for an Active Directory domain discovery source to locate COM+ Applications running on machines on the domain that are being run by Domain Accounts.

-Firewall concerns may be addressed by ensuring that Port 135 is open between the target machine being scanned and the machine that Engine is installed on.
+Firewall concerns may be addressed by ensuring that Port 135 is open between the target machine being scanned and the machine that engine is installed on.

 ## Requirements for Discovery